 Some dental procedures are unsupported by scientific evidence and should be avoided, says Dr. Stephen Barrett, an M.D. and founder of Dental Watch, an online watchdog service.

 “In the quackery line,” he says, “the clear winner is the removal of amalgam” — the mixture of liquid mercury and an alloy of silver, tin and copper that constitutes traditional “silver” fillings.

 The Food and Drug Administration considers amalgam fillings safe, so there’s no need to have them ripped out.
 The FDA says clinical studies have found no link between the fillings and health problems in adults and children over the age of 6.

 There is, however, potential risk from removing dental amalgam, Barrett says.

 “When they drill the amalgam out, they also take out some of the healthy tooth around it,” he says, adding that if the tooth is not thick, the removal process can crack it.

-Other unnecessary procedures
+Other bogus procedures

-Other dental suggestions you might want to question, Barrett says, include balancing your bite with elaborate devices or putting crowns on healthy teeth.
-Unless you're a model or an actor, you don't need costly cosmetic work.
+Other dental suggestions you might want to question, include balancing your bite with elaborate devices or putting crowns on healthy teeth.
+Unless you’re a model or an actor, you don’t need costly cosmetic work.

-Morelli advises to be skeptical if a dentist recommends implants or bridgework where a simple removable appliance would do.
+Be skeptical if a dentist recommends implants or bridgework where a simple removable appliance would do.

 Patients should be particularly leery of any recommendations of extreme surgery.